 Bit Description (Continued) [2] BRGCTL Baud Rate Control This bit causes different UART behavior depending on whether the UART receiver is enabled (REN = 1 in the UART Control 0 Register).
-When the UART receiver is not enabled this bit determines whether the Baud Rate Generator issues interrupts.
+When the UART receiver is not enabled, this bit determines whether the Baud Rate Generator issues interrupts.
 0 = Reads from the Baud Rate High and Low Byte registers return the BRG reload value 1 = The Baud Rate Generator generates a receive interrupt when it counts down to 0.
 Reads from the Baud Rate High and Low Byte registers return the current BRG count value.
 When the UART receiver is enabled, this bit allows reads from the Baud Rate Registers to return the BRG count value instead of the reload value.
 0 = Reads from the Baud Rate High and Low Byte registers return the BRG reload value.
-1 = Reads from the Baud Rate High and Low Byte registers return the BRG reload value.
-1 = Reads from the Baud Rate High and Low Byte registers return the BRG reload value.
+1 = Reads from the Baud Rate High and Low Byte registers return the current BRG count value.
+Unlike the timers, there is no mechanism to latch the High Byte when the Low Byte is read.
 [1] RDAIRQ Receive Data Interrupt Enable 0 = Received data and receiver errors generates an interrupt request to the Interrupt Controller.
 1 = Received data does not generate an interrupt request to the Interrupt Controller.
 Only receiver errors generate an interrupt request.
 [0] IREN Infrared Encoder/Decoder Enable 0 = Infrared Encoder/Decoder is disabled.
 UART operates normally operation.
 1 = Infrared Encoder/Decoder is enabled.
 The UART transmits and receives data through the Infrared Encoder/Decoder.